 Ignore for now what that monkey is doing.
 What I would like to show you are these invasive cacti.

 Could Bundala Be One of Your Best National Parks in Sri Lanka?

 There are 25 other national parks in Sri Lanka, each with its own unique feature.
 Hence, considering which is the best national park in Sri Lanka will be a subjective thought.
 Most visitors skip Bundala in favor of the nearby Yala National Park.
 The latter’s top draw is the endemic Sri Lankan leopard.
-We went to Yala the day before our Bundala safari.
+Yala National Park had been our destination the day before our Bundala safari.

-We were literally rushed in Yala where our driver raced his way to the location where a leopard is reportedly spotted (through a phone call from another ranger).
-We got to the spot, which was unbelievably full of jeeps lined up in queue for that chance to see the elusive leopard.
+We were literally rushed in Yala.
+Our driver raced his way to the location where a leopard is reportedly spotted.
+Another ranger was updating him of the sighting.
+When we got to the spot, we joined an unbelievably long line of jeeps queuing for that chance to see the elusive leopard.
 Unlike Yala, Bundala National Park is more peaceful.
 No rush, no jeeps racing along the rough dirt path.

 For ardent birders, Bundala will definitely be on top of the best national parks in Sri Lanka.
 The rich biodiversity, the beautiful colors, watching the birds in flight and listening to unique bird tweets, have the power to convert a non-bird enthusiast into being one.
 It goes to say that you don’t have to be keen birder to enjoy a Bundala National Park Safari.

 Tips and Reminders: Bundala National Park Safari

 Check out some important things you need to know when visiting Bundala National Park, Sri Lanka.